lara-zeus/uranus/README.md

   - Laravel Nova
   - Laravel Voyager
   - Backpack for Laravel
-  - ... and more are coming!

 - 🔥 Simple steps to get everything ready for you.

+- (soon) Auto detect the admin panel
+- (soon) Install filament and a new admin panel if its not installed yet
+- (soon) Support more admin panels types

 ## Installation